gooseberry/gooseberry.github.io/_games/dig.md

 The installation script will take a few minutes to complete.
 Once the it's done, you can start the game by clicking on the *The Dig* from the ChromeOS Application Launcher.
 The icon will be located in a group labelled *Linux apps*.
 Have Fun!

 # Additional Information
 This game runs on the ScummVM game engine.
-Check out the ScummVM section of this site to see how *Smoke* integrates these games into your system.
+Check out the ScummVM section of this site to see how *Smoke* integrates these games with your system.
 Also have a look at the official ScummVM website to get more information about how this game engine works.

 [ScummVM <i class="fas fa-external-link-alt"></i>](https://summvm.org){: .btn .btn--success}